 Keeping the Lines Moving: Manufacturing’s Simmering Talent Problem

-They should devote just as much to making sure their people are able to get there.
+They should equally concerned about whether their people are able to get there.

-So hints a new study from Harvard Business School detailing conflicts between caregiving and jobs.
+So hints a study from Harvard Business School detailing conflicts between caregiving and jobs.

 The Caring Company study of more than 1,500 employees shows what study authors call “hidden organizational costs” in turnover and absenteeism related to family responsibilities.
 A full three out of four employees are caregivers.
 And they’re leaving jobs because of it -- more than half to care for a newborn or adopted child; roughly a third related to care for an elder relative.